Lima Travel Guide (2025): Where to Stay, Eat + Efficient Itineraries

 Historic Center itinerary: A full day exploring Lima’s colonial heart—Plaza San Martín, Plaza de Armas, the Cathedral of Lima, the Convent of San Francisco and its catacombs, and other architectural highlights.

-Lima’s Barranco District in One Afternoon: Itinerary + Map
+Lima’s Barranco in One Afternoon: Walking Itinerary + Map

-Lima’s Barranco District in One Afternoon: Itinerary + Map
+Lima’s Barranco in One Afternoon: Walking Itinerary + Map